raito-io/raito-io.github.io/docs/guides/access.md

               - select
 ```

 The access file contains a list of access providers.
+You can give it a *name* and *description*.
+They are purely for documentation reasons and will be used to generate a comment on the created role.
+The *namingHint* will help determine the name of the role that will be created in Snowflake.
 Every access provider contains a list of Access elements (which correspond to roles in Snowflake).
 Each of those defines *who* has access to *what*, with which permissions.
 The *who list* can be a list of users or other access elements.
  <!-- (TODO: these can't be groups, right?).  -->
  The *what list* is a list of data objects with their full name, and associated permissions.

-The *namingHint* for the Access element will determine the name of the role in Snowflake.
+ Note: for this use case, it is recommended to only define one Access element under eacht access provider.
+Otherwise the naming hint will be suffixed with a random string to make it unique for each access element.

 In the Snowflake connector 'boilerplate permissions' don't need to be specified.
 E.g. if you want to give SELECT permissions on a table, you don't need to specify USAGE on the schema or database, this is handled by the Snowflake connector internally.
 This can, however, vary by connector.